 Synthetic musk developed in laboratories:

-Why musk is so loved in perfumes
+Why musk is so beloved in perfumes

-- In oriental fragrances, musk adds warmth and sensuality
+- In oriental Fragrances, musk adds warmth and sensuality

-- In floral perfumes it helps to balance and deepen the sweet floral notes
+- In floral perfumes, it helps to balance and deepen the sweet floral notes

-- In woody perfumes it enhances the earthy, warm qualities
+- In woody perfumes, it enhances the earthy, warm qualities

-To understand whether a perfume or care product contains musk, it is useful to know the structure of scents.
-Most perfumes are built up in what perfumers call a "pyramid of scent":
+To understand if a Fragrance or care product contains musk, it is helpful to know the structure of Fragrances.
+Most perfumes are structured in what perfumers call a "scent pyramid":

 Characteristics of musk scents